LibertyDSNP/spec/pages/Graph/Overview.md

 For more on ordering see [Message Ordering Specification](/Messages/Ordering).

 #### Reading the graph
-Once the retrieval of the entire graph is complete and the data is ordered, one can read the graph to see the most recent state of following between to respective DSNP IDs (i.e the last graph change event shows Bob has unfollowed Charlie)
+Once the retrieval of the entire graph is complete and data is ordered, read the ordered data to see the most recent state of the graph between two respective DSNP IDs (i.e the last graph change event shows Bob has unfollowed Charlie)

-If the entire graph has been retrieved and stored, it is possible to then only retrieve new events from the point where the last graph ended.
+If the entire graph has been retrieved and stored, it is possible to then retrieve new events from the point where the last graph ended.
 This can be done by retrieving `GraphChange` log events from the chain starting with a specific block number.
-For example: Imagine the graph for a given user has been retrieved and stored up until block number 18.
-Now when retrieving graph log events from the chain, a filter can be added to only retrieve events starting from block 19.
+For example: The graph for a given user has been retrieved and stored up until block number 18.
+A filter can be added to the logs being retrieved from the chain to only retrieve log events starting from block 19.

 ## Replay Attacks

-We want to prevent [replay attacks](https://en.wikipedia.org/wiki/Replay_attack) on a given social graph.
+[Replay attacks](https://en.wikipedia.org/wiki/Replay_attack) are prevented by ensuring that each graph change event is identifiably unique.
+To allow for uniqueness, each graph change event has a nonce.
+This nonce field is timestamp represented as microseconds since Unix epoch.
+This timestamp will allow a user to detect whether they have seen an event before and can therefore ignore duplicate events thus thwarting the threat of replay attacks.

-Imagine the following scenario
+Without a nonce the following replay attack could happen:
-1. Imagine Bob "follows" Charlie and then "unfollows" him.
+1. Bob "follows" Charlie and then "unfollows" him.

-1. Alice is then about to take Bob's follow event and re-announce it as though Bob had decided to follow Charlie again.
+1. Alice takes Bob's follow event and re-announces it as though Bob has decided to follow Charlie again.
-    - The graph now reflects a state where Bob is following Charlie - even though this is not the state of the graph that Bob intended.
+    - The now reflects a state where Bob is following Charlie - even though this is not the state of the graph that Bob intended.

 There is no way to prevent this situation from happening unless each graph change event is identifiably unique.
-In an effort to prevent [replay attacks](https://en.wikipedia.org/wiki/Replay_attack) a nonce field has been added to each graph change event.
-This nonce field is a unique timestamps represented as microseconds since Unix epoch.
-This timestamp will allow a user to detect whether or not they have seen an event before and can therefore ignore duplicate events thus thwarting the threat of replay attacks.

 ## Other Attack Vectors
+TBD